Aimée Beekman

 Aimée Beekman (née Malla; born 20 April 1933) is an Estonian writer noted in her country for several books said to present realistic depictions of modern life.
-Amongst her works is Valikuvõimalus or An Opportunity for Choice, which involves a woman's unconventional attempt at family life.
+Amongst her works is the controversial Valikuvõimalus (English: An Opportunity for Choice), which involves a woman's unconventional attempt at family life.
+She is a Merited Writer of the Estonian SSR (1978).

 Personal life

 Born in Tallinn, she was married to Vladimir Beekman.